mmiranda222/.statsuite/content/contribution/development guidelines.md

 $ git checkout feature/morebanana
 $ git merge dev
 ```
-The merge failed because there is a conflict.<br>
+The merge failed because there is a conflict.
 ```
 $ git mergetool
 ```